 Account access information is for the personal use of the individual to which it has been issued and is not to be shared.

 Use of or access to computers for purposes of altering information or obtaining private or confidential information can result in dismissal from the University.

 All e-mail transmitted by and stored on University computers is the property of Salus University and may be viewed by the Administration at any time.

 The use of CCAL, CPS, lab, library, The Eye Institute and other University computers is solely for academic purposes and reasons.
 No software or program of any kind may be installed on University computers whether from disks or from the Internet.

-- a signed physician statement that you have completed the three-dose series of vaccinations or
+- a signed physician statement indicating completion of the three-dose series of vaccinations; or

 - an informed refusal to be vaccinated